ibm-cloud-architecture/refarch-asset-analytics/asset-consumer/README.md

 # Kafka Consumers
-This project includes a set of standalone code, to consume records from a Kafka Topics.
-Most of the running java classes are for testing purpose.
+This project includes a set of standalone executable java classes, to consume records from a Kafka Topics and do some specific processing, one of them is to persist to Cassandra.
-The AssetInjector class is executable as a standalone tool and its goal is  One of the class is used in the proposed asset analytics solution by listening to two types of record: a new asset is added, a new measurement event comes from an known asset and and persists those records into Cassandra for historical persistence and do analytics modeling.

-This application is done using SpringBoot Kafka api.
+The AssetInjector class is executable as a standalone tool and its goal is to listen to Asset events and save them into Cassandra cluster.
+It is using Kafka api
+Another class is used to compute asset analytics as part of a kafka streaming operator.
+It listens to a new measurement events coming from known assets and aggregate some metrics.

+The AssetInjector is packaged as container and deployed to IBM Cloud private.

 ### Features:
 * Consume Asset event (new asset events, and measurement events) from Kafka topic